219117675/Chtistian_Hakizimana.github.io/README.md

 ### 📄 Reflection on the Use of Markdown (.md)

-> This project was my first time working with Markdown, and at the beginning, I found it quite challenging because I was more > familiar with HTML and CSS.
-I was used to having more control over design, so working with a simpler format felt limiting at > first.
+> This project was my first time working with Markdown, and at first I found it quite challenging because I was more familiar > with HTML and CSS.
+I was used to having more control over design, so working with a simpler format felt limiting at first.
 >
-> However, as I continued, I started to understand the theory behind Markdown, which focuses on simplicity, readability, and >
+> However, as I continued, I started to understand the theory behind Markdown, which focuses on simplicity, readability, and
 > clear structure.
-This helped me shift my thinking from focusing on design to focusing on how information is organised and >
+This helped me shift my thinking from focusing on design to focusing on how information is organised and
 > presented.
 >
 > I also applied my previous experience with HTML by integrating it into Markdown to improve layout where needed.
 This showed > me how I can adapt my existing knowledge to new tools.